ArjunAshok17/MIEWeRR/README.md

-# MIEWeRR #
+# SWIRe-Model #
-Multiple Inter-Extrapolative Weighted Rolling Regression model for time-series forecasting.
+Sliding Window Inter-extrapolative Regression model for time-series forecasting.

 You may ask if that's too long a name, or if it even means much--to that I say "yes and no".